jeanhoyos/frogs_robot_module/README.md

 In addition you also need to change the 'frogs_msgs' statement.

+Next you need to change the setup.py to update the module name

 The next step is to adapt the launch file.
 Go in the launch folder and open the launch file.